ballerina-platform/ballerina-lang/docs/style_guide/expressions.md

 ## Tuple

-* Always try to Arrange tuple on a single line.
+* Always try to place tuple on a single line.

   ```ballerina

   (string, int) tuple = ("john", 20);

   ```
-* If it is not possible to arrange tuple on a single line, may be with line length limit, each field in the tuple should be on its own block-indented line.
+* If it's not possible to place tuple on a single line, due to exceeding maximum line length limit, each field in the tuple should be put on its own block-indented line.
+Also

   - Trailing comma always should be on a end of a line and inline with a field.
   - Parentheses act as a block and indented as blocks.
 So space before opening parentheses